Delboy/DryDrops/README.md

 - #### Hero Image
     - The hero image welcomes the user with a short message advertising what the site sells along with the website's slogan.
     - A message informing the user that they receive free delivery on their first order when if sign up is also present.
-    - A button labeled 'Shop Now' takes the user to the products page.
+    - A button labelled 'Shop Now' takes the user to the products page.
     - The image will change depending on the size of the screen.

     ![Hero-Image](assets/images/home-hero.png)